HORUSCRIME/AutoTestAgent/README.md

 !pip install -q python-jira pytest playwright pytest-html requests faker pyyaml pytest-xvfb
 # ... and other dependencies

-2. Usage
+**2. Usage**
-Run the main script cell.
+* Run the main script cell.

-Choose "Run Full Test Automation" from the menu.
+* Choose "Run Full Test Automation" from the menu.

-Follow the prompts to enter your API keys and credentials.
+* Follow the prompts to enter your API keys and credentials.

-Provide the Jira Ticket ID and Project Key when asked.
+* Provide the Jira Ticket ID and Project Key when asked.

-The AI crew will then take over and complete the entire testing process.
+* The AI crew will then take over and complete the entire testing process.